MvvmCross/MvvmCross/readme.md

 - Tutorial sample
 - TwitterSearch sample

-And finally with:
+With:

-- Some templates to use in VisualStudio (see http://slodge.blogspot.co.uk/2012/10/some-project-templates-for-vnext.html)
+- Some empty project templates to use in VisualStudio (see http://slodge.blogspot.co.uk/2012/10/some-project-templates-for-vnext.html)

 # How to get involved